nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## Planned Enhancements

-1. Currently, the view panel can only be updated through the `view` command.
-We plan to make it so that clicking on a person in the list panel also updates the view panel to the selected person.
-The reason is although our application is made for
+1. Currently, the view panel can only be updated using the view command.
-CLI users, expecting that clicking on a person updates the view panel seems to be an intuitive and reasonable expected behaviour.
+However, we are planning on implementing a feature that will allow users to update the view panel by simply clicking on a person in the list panel.
+This change is driven by our goal to enhance user experience: although our application primarily caters to CLI users, such  behaviour still seems intuitive and reasonable to expect.